SophieTiger/fitness-recipes/README.md

 - Clicking like redirects to this url: https://8000-sophietiger-fitnessreci-yqclcmt1m47.ws.codeinstitute-ide.net/recipe/toffee-apple-overnight-oats/like/ and a blank screen with only a raw json response is shown: {"liked": true, "likes_count": 2, "message": "Toffee Apple Overnight Oats added to Favorites!"}
   - Added some JavaScript to prevent the default form submission and handle the AJAX response correctly.
+- Delete and Edit functionality on comments suddenly stopped working when site was almost finished.
+  - Analyzed error messages in the devtools console, pointing me towards a ReferenceError that Bootstrap is not defined at comments.js.
+  After googling and serching for answers I wrapped my comments.js code in a DOMContentLoaded event listener to make sure that code runs only after the HTML document has been completely loaded and parsed, and all scripts (including Bootstrap) are ready to use.

 ## Credits